openSecurity Advisory Board

 Alex de Waal

-Professor of Global Governance and Director of the Civil Society and Human Security Research Unit at the London School of Economics.
+Professor of global governance and director of the Civil Society and Human Security Research Unit at the London School of Economics.
 Publications include The Ultimate Weapon is No Weapon: Human Security and the Rules of War and Peace (2010) and New and old wars: Organized violence in a global era (2006).
+Columnist for openDemocracy

-Lecturer on Collective Violence, University of St Andrews; Principle Investigator of the European Study of Youth Mobilisation.
-Publications include Ethnic Conflict: Communal violence as expressions of identity (2010).
+Lecturer on collective violence, University of St Andrews; principal investigator of the European Study of Youth Mobilisation.
+Publications include Ethnic Conflict: Communal Violence as Expressions of Identity (2010).

-Director, Middle East Human Security Programme, Oxford Research Group; practising psychotherapist and group analyst; convenor and founder, Middle East Policy Initiative Forum.
+Director, Middle East Human Security Programme, Oxford Research Group; convenor and founder, Middle East Policy Initiative Forum.
 Publications include Making Terrorism History co-authored with Scilla Elworthy (2005).

-Professor of Peace Studies, University of Bradford.
+Professor of peace studies, University of Bradford.
 Publications include Global Security and the War on Terror: Elite Power and the Illusion of Control (2008) and Why We’re Losing the War on Terror (2008).
+Columnist for openDemocracy.

 Hanne Eggen Røislien

-Senior researcher at the Norwegian Institute for Defense Studies, previously worked as Reports officer for OCHA in Baghdad in 2003.
+Senior researcher at the Norwegian Institute for Defense Studies.
+Worked as reports officer for the UN Office for the Co-ordination of Humanitarian Affairs in Baghdad in 2003.
 Publications includeBosettere på hellig grunn: En reise blant jødiske nybyggere [On Holy Ground: A Journey Among the Jewish Settlers of the Middle East] (2006).

-Secretary General, International Alert.
-Previously director of the International Peace Research Institute in Oslo from 1993 to 2001, and Chair of the Institute for War and Peace Reporting.
-Advises governments and international organisations on peacebuilding and was chair of the Advisory Group of the UN Peacebuilding Fund in 2010-11.
+Secretary general, International Alert.
+Previously director of the International Peace Research Institute in Oslo from 1993 to 2001, and chair of the Institute for War and Peace Reporting.
+Chair of the Advisory Group of the UN Peacebuilding Fund in 2010-11.